lextoumbourou/notes/books/the-art-of-game-design-a-book-of-lenses-2nd-edition.md

 ---
 # The Art of Game Design - A Book of Lenses (2nd Edition)

-## One: In the Beginning, There is the Designer
+## Chapter 1: In the Beginning, There is the Designer

 * You only become a game designer by designing games.
 * Skills a game designer may use: animation, antropology, architecture, brain storming, business, cinematography, communcation, creative writing, economics, engineering, games, history, management, mathematics, music, psychology, public speaking, sound design, technical writing, visual arts.
 	* Though no one can master all the skills, the more you can learn about each the better.